TRAVEL SECURITY INFORMATION

 Before you hire security services or a bodyguard company in Latin America Understand that "Personal Security" is a professional service.
 Follow our instructions to insure you're getting a truly qualified person to protect your life.
 The well being of your family and that of your personnel overseas.
 Read our blog at: www.crfalcongroupinternational.com.blogspot, and for all your up-to-date travel security information for all foreign countries visit: www.thesecuritywebsite.com/index.php/costa-rica-security

-On daily reported crime issues and statistics in latin America http://touristkilled.com/ in Costa Rica view the following newspapaers www.amcostarica.com and look under SUCESOS; www.nacion.com and www.ticotimes.net for all your local and travel crime information.
+To review daily reported reported crime issues and statistics of Costa Rica and in all latin America view the following links http://touristkilled.com/ in Costa Rica view the following newspapaers www.amcostarica.com and view all the crime statistics under SUCESOS; www.nacion.com and www.ticotimes.net for all your local and travel crime information www.crhoy.com

 Homicides soaring again